semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 will not need to provide `sem` the name of the project as this will be discovered automatically.

-However, if you want list of workflows for some project other than the one you are currently in, you can use the `-p` flag to declare the Semaphore project that interests you.
+However, if you want the list of workflows for some project other than the one you are currently in, you can use the `-p` flag to directly specify the Semaphore project that interests you.

 So the `sem get workflows` has the following two formats: